On this page

 What’s a listserve?
 Briefly, a listserve is an e-mail distribution list.
 Our listserve is basically a one-way communication for you to receive information from the college.
 One of the lists is for the college to send e-mail messages and newsletters to all students.
 The Subject or From line of the e-mail will include “STUDENT-L”.
 Please read these messages.
 There may be important information about registration of Financial Aid.
 Many of the notices and announcement to student will now be found in the MyNIACC portal instead of the STUDENT-L email so make sure that you are checking both places.

 Many courses use the “Discussion Forum” built in to ANGEL or ICCOC courses.
 Once the course starts, you can receive discussion “postings” made by the instructor and other students–and you can post to them.
 A posting to the discussion forum is viewable by the instructor and all students in the class.
 It is similar to holding a discussion in a traditional class with the advantage that you will have an opportunity to read and respond to every question or comment if you so choose or ask a question of anyone in the class.
 You always have an opportunity to participate in a discussion.
 No special software is required to access the discussion forum other than your web browser.
-You may find the discussion forum is your best resource for information on a topic–you might even meet a new pen-pal!
+You may find the discussion forum is your best resource for information on a topic.
 Not all NIACC Online classes use the ANGEL discussion forum.

 A proctor is an individual who agrees to receive the tests from the student’s instructor, administer them in an approved environment, and return them to the instructor.
 The proctor must verify the student completed the test according to the specific instructions provided by the instructor.